Your Odds of Publishing a Breakout Book Just Soared

 The Pitch Week Concept: Everyone Wins

-Earlier this year, we selected six finalists (and two alternates) for Pitch Week 1 out of a pool of 100 authors, who visited When Words Count Retreat since we opened, in October of 2012.
+Last spring, we selected six finalists (and two alternates) for Pitch Week 1 out of a pool of 100 authors, who visited When Words Count Retreat since we opened, in October of 2012.
 We selected them on the strength of their manuscripts, the likelihood that they would have completed final drafts ready by July of 2013, their personalities and our belief that they would represent themselves and their books well.

 In the last week of September, 2013, four finalists arrived at the retreat for three days of boot camp, led by our book coaches, Steve Eisner and Jon Reisfeld, and immediately followed by the actual Pitch Week competition.
 Steve and Jon helped the contestants refine and strengthen their presentations one last time, before the judges arrived.
 Throughout the four-day Pitch Week competition, the contestants had repeated opportunities to shine, as they demonstrated: